Causal inference for the expected number of recurrent events in the presence of a terminal event: Supplementary material for

-These upper bounds are exactly the expressions appearing in the estimation remainder $r_n$, completing the proof in the case of $\mu$.
-Again, the result for the counterfactual failure survival function $\eta$ follows similarly. \end{proof}
+For simplicity, we consider $\iota=2$ in the statement of the theorem.
+It can now be seen that these upper bounds are respectively exactly those expressions appearing in the upper bounds for the estimation remainder $| r_{\mu, n} |;$ upon applying these bounds for each landmark time, the triangle inequality completes the proof in the case of $\mu$.